Washingtonwei/use-case-style-guide/use-case-templates/README.md

           Disposition of the report after it is generated.
-The options available will be displayed in the system, sent to a recipient, downloaded to local disk, printed, stored somewhere for future retrieval
+The options available will be displayed in the system, sent to a recipient, downloaded to local disk, printed, stored somewhere for future retrieval.
         </li>
         <li>
           Format of the generated report.
-The options available will be PDF, CSV, RTF, and HTML
+The options available will be PDF, CSV, RTF, and HTML.
         </li>
       </ul>
       Report generating algorithm: <br />